Want to know how to collect email addresses in WordPress? With a bigger email list growing your business online is much easier.

 12. Add Exit-Intent Popups

 Exit popups trace the activity of visitors based on their cursor movements.
-As soon as it detects the user’s intention to exit your site, it displays a popup with a message.
+It displays a popup with a message as soon as it detects the user’s intention to exit your site.

 You can use popups with signup forms to ask visitors to join your newsletter and grow your WordPress mailing list.

-By adding exit popups to your website, you can have a double benefit.
+You can have a double benefit by adding exit popups to your website.
 It can help you:

 - Reduce your bounce rate